Skip to main content

 After years of reviewing these calculations with business owners, the same errors come up repeatedly.

 1. Forgetting to include your own salary.
-If you're an owner-operator and you're not in the fixed costs, your break-even point is a lie.
-You need to eat too.
-Add a reasonable salary for yourself, or you're just calculating how much you need to sell to pay everyone except you.
+If you're an owner-operator and you're not in the fixed costs, your break-even point is misleading.
+You have to eat too.
+Including a reasonable salary for yourself keeps the calculation honest, otherwise you're just figuring out how to pay everyone except you.

 2. Misclassifying variable costs as fixed.
 Hourly employees who work more hours when sales increase?
 That's variable.
 Materials that scale with production?
 Variable.
 If it moves with volume, it's variable.